-Processing time is only calculated for applications that were decided by 31 May 2019.
+Processing time is only calculated for applications that were decided within the period being reported on.
 Data is presented by the month of decision rather than month the application was received.
 All decisions made in December 2018 were made within 15 working days, because there were only 14 working days from launch of Best Start Grant on 10 December until the end of the month, meaning that any decisions made in December 2018 were made within 15 working days.